A Monte Carlo Murder Mystery: A Holmes-Watson-PyMC3 adventure!9:10am - 9:35am on Friday, October 2 in Online

 To this end, I would like to rope in one of my favorite fictional detectives who also happens to be a true Bayesian**, Sherlock Holmes, to take us through the steps involved in using Bayesian methods in answering a question about a dataset (here, for instance, “Who is the murderer?”) and in updating the inference in the light of new information.
 The classical detective novel arc gives a very tangible parallel to making deductions via Bayesian methods and the visual medium offers exciting possibilities in terms of conveying complex concepts (detailed further in the Outline), making the combination very effective for the purpose of reaching a broad audience.

-The talk will thus be in the form of a 1920’s style silent movie (not unlike another Conan Doyle adaptation such as this) interspersed with relevant infographics.
+The talk will thus be in the form of a 1930’s style movie interspersed with relevant infographics.
 There will be a small amount of narration/voiceover wherever it may be necessary to convey the plot or underlying concepts.
 The amount of code and math depicted on screen will be minimal and an accompanying Github repo will in turn cover that in further depth.
 The repo will contain: the dataset and problem statement; a Jupyter notebook (or two) that demonstrates how Holmes arrives at the conclusion; a requirements.txt file for relevant installations; and sufficient resources and corollary questions that the enterprising audience can play around with.

 **Some quotes from that illustrate Holmes’ Bayesian thinking :